-Golden Retrievers have long been adored for their friendly nature and stunning fur, but in recent years, people’s interest has moved towards other colors, as well as what are termed “rare” colors.
+Golden Retrievers have long been adored for their friendly nature and stunning fur, but recently, people’s interest has moved towards other colours, as well as what are termed “rare” colours.
 Searches on the internet have become increasingly driven by distinctive looks, resulting in people’s fascination with lighter, darker, or smaller variants of the already very popular Golden Retriever.
-B expedition Golden Retrievers, red-haired Goldens, and mini Golden Retrievers are always trending issues.
+B-edition Golden Retrievers, red-haired Goldens, and mini Golden Retrievers are always trending issues.

-This article discusses these color and variety trends, distinguishing between truth and falsehoods while touching on the issue of ethicality.
+This article discusses these colour and variety trends, distinguishing between truth and falsehood while touching on the issue of ethicality.

-Why Coat Color Trends Are So Closely Watched
+Why Coat Colour Trends Are So Closely Watched

 Nevertheless, not every fashionable term stands for a formally registered breed variety.